abstractOwl/abstractOwl.github.io/_posts/2015-02-08-logs-logs-logs.md

 ## Further Reading

+Here are some extra links for those intrigued and looking to improve their command-line fu:

 * The manpages linked to in this post are available on Unix-based systems through `man command`, as well as online at <http://linux.die.net/>.